Qabel/qabel.github.io/Components-Drop.md

 Random drop messages into actually used and additionally chosen random drop ID are used to further obfuscate real communication.

 It is crucial that a drop is used by more than two clients in order to obfuscate these communication partners.
 If only two valid clients are using a drop, these communication partners could be identified by the server.
 A client has no possibility to detect if other messages in a drop are communications between real clients or forged by a malicious server.
 A malicious server might place forged messages into a drop and the valid clients using this drop would assume that other valid clients are using this drop.
 The server could filter the forged drop messages and detect the identities of the valid client communicating in this drop.

-## Access rights

-The access for reading and writing (creation of new messages) is free and anonymous.
-Clients cannot delete or change messages.
-Drop servers can optionally be limited to a certain circle of participants (company in-house, etc.).
-Access to those private drop servers is granted by using a shared secret for all clients.